 Goals of anterior spinal fusion

-Once the surgeon has gained access to the spine, either through the abdomen (anterior lumbar interbody fusion) or through the neck (anterior cervical spine fusion), he or she will perform a discectomy to remove all or part of the deteriorated intervertebral disc that has collapsed.
-Next, bone grafts or implants containing morselized bone will be inserted into the intervertebral space.
-This segment of the spine is further stabilized with screws and rods that fasten adjacent pedicles (the bony “arms” of the vertebral arch) together.
-The primary goals of anterior spinal fusion include:
+Once the surgeon has gained access to the spine, either through the abdomen (anterior lumbar interbody fusion) or through the neck (anterior cervical spine fusion), he or she will perform a discectomy to remove part or all of the deteriorated spinal disc that has collapsed, depending on the severity of your condition.

-• Immobilization – over time, the bone graft and the existing vertebrae should grow together and fuse into one solid piece of bone that does not have the flexibility of spinal segments that still contain cartilaginous discs.
+- Immobilization.
+Over time, the bone graft and the existing vertebrae should grow together and fuse into one solid piece of bone that does not have the flexibility of spinal segments that still contain cartilaginous discs.
 This immobilization should eliminate any pain that was previously caused by movement.

-Recovering from spinal fusion
+Recovering from an anterior spinal fusion

 Minimally invasive alternatives to anterior spinal fusion